Richard103/Getting-and-Cleaning-Data-Course-Project/README.md

     Appropriately labeling the data set with descriptive variable names.
     From the data set in step 4, creating a second, independent tidy data set with the average of each variable for each activity and each subject.
     Saving second dataset

+Dependencies

+    R script file installs all the dependencies automatically.
+It depends on data.table and plyr packages.